 The C2 model does not have any foam layers inside the mattress but it does have a soft filling sewn into the top of the mattress.
 I’ve gotten several different answers when I asked what the filling it seems to be some sort of fiberfill material.

-While the top of the mattress has the ability to be zipped on/off, it is not recommended that you remove or wash any part of your mattress.
+While the top of the mattress has the ability to be zipped on/off, it is not recommended that people remove or wash any part of their mattress.

 Overall, the C2 model is made up of a soft zip-off top layer that has soft fiberfill sewn into the mattress top and then the adjustable air chamber(s) below.

-Your unique Sleep Number number will dictate how firm your mattress is.
+Each person’s unique Sleep Number number will dictate how firm the mattress is.
 However, a specialist online told me that the C2 model will be one of the firmer mattresses they offer.

 This is most likely because there is no foam inside the mattress.
 There is a section of fiberfill filling on the zip-off top of the mattress and nowhere else.